 I have a doctorate in drama and theatre from Royal Holloway, University of London, a postgraduate certificate in teaching (HE) also from Royal Holloway and an honours degree in performing arts from the University of Ilorin.
 I am a Fellow of the Higher Education Academy and a qualified practitioner of the Feldenkrais Method.
 Before joining Christ Church, I was founding Coordinator of the Centre for Innovative Performance Practice and Research at University of Wales Trinity Saint David (Swansea Metropolitan).
 I have also taught at Royal Holloway and University of Benin.

 Since arriving at Christ Church I have held a number of academic leadership positions including, Ag.
 Head of Music and Performing Arts, Programme Director for Drama, as well as Subject Lead for MPhil/PhD in Performing Arts.
-I am presently Director of Enterprise (formerly Knowledge Exchange) for the Faculty of Arts and Humanities.
+I am presently Director of Knowledge Exchange and Enterprise for the Faculty of Arts and Humanities.

 Research and knowledge exchange

 I retain an on-going interest in actor and performance training, directing, black British theatre, theatre and performance in Africa and its Diasporas, as well as cultural and performance theory.
 My research and practice interest also extends to the Feldenkrais Method in health and performance training, issues of identity in performance and cross-art practices.